 - Preparation for upper division and graduate-level academic work

-- Smaller classes that foster meaningful relationships with professors and peers
+- Smaller classes designed to create and foster meaningful academic relationships between professors and peers

 - Intellectually stimulating curriculum